 - In response to determining that none of the resources referenced by the subset of search results include the substitute term of the query term, incrementing a no-match score for the substitute term.

-Google may test these substitute queries by (1) exploring whether or not the substitute terms appears with search results returned, and (2) checking to see if searchers click upon those particular results where the substitutes do appear.
+Google may test these substitute queries by (1) exploring whether or not the substitute terms appear with search results returned, and (2) checking to see if searchers click upon those particular results where the substitutes do appear.
 The screenshot below is from the patent I called The Hummingbird Patent, and I mentioned this substitution process and substitution rules in my post on The Google Hummingbird Patent?.

 - Substitute term rules which do not improve search quality can be identified empirically from search result data.